gear-foundation/academy/docs/10-escrow-state/reading-state.md

 gear-wasm-builder = { git = "https://github.com/gear-tech/gear.git", branch = "testnet", features = ["metawasm", "wasm-opt"] }
 ```

-In the `lib.rs` file, we should define `metafns` module as follows:
+In the `lib.rs` file, we should define the `metafns` module as follows:

 ```rust title="state/src/lib.rs"
 #![no_std]